htutarkar67/ICT111-WatchMate-MVP/docs/feedback-form.md

 The AI chatbot provided personalized movie recommendations quickly and was easy to use.

 **2. What was confusing?**
-I wasn't sure what kind of prompts or movie descriptions I should enter into the chatbot.
+It wasn't clear what information I should enter to receive better movie recommendations.

 **3. What information was missing?**
 Example chatbot prompts or suggested questions for first-time users.